fredteumer/fredteumer.github.io/README.md

-# Introduction
+# About
-A simple personal website inspired by the golden era of the dotcom boom.
-Inspired by the Pit Viper sunglasses site.
+My personal website with relevant links.
+Put together with GPT 🤖.